1996 Ontario Liberal Party leadership election: Aftermath

 After the contest, McGuinty named Cordiano, who was widely seen as the kingmaker, as deputy leader.
 Cordiano was however replaced by Gerry Phillips in 1998.

 The subsequent 1999 election saw the legislature reduced from 130 to 103 seats, resulting in many MPPs having to compete with each other for re-election.
 Cordiano and Kennedy initially competed for the nomination in the redistributed riding of York South—Weston, but Kennedy was convinced by the party leadership to run in the new riding of Parkdale—High Park.
 In a highly divisive and race-driven contest, Castrilli was defeated for the party's nomination in York Centre by Monte Kwinter.
 McGuinty unsuccessfully tried to convince Castrilli to run in a different riding.
 Castrilli defected on the day the writ was dropped, became the Progressive Conservative candidate against Kennedy in Parkdale—High Park, and was defeated by Kennedy.

 Castrilli's indecision after the first ballot caused the party to institute rules imposing time limit and irrevocable written notice requirement for withdrawal in future conventions.
 Those rules impacted the second ballot of the 2013 convention, where Harinder Takhar endorsed Sandra Pupatello after the first ballot, but missed the withdrawal deadline and remained on the second ballot.

 McGuinty lost the 1999 election, but successful fought back a leadership review later in 1999 with 80% support and remained leader.
 He won in 2003 and served as Premier for almost ten years until 2013.
 Cordiano, Duncan, Kennedy and Gerretsen all served as senior cabinet ministers in the government of McGuinty.

 Kennedy left the government and unsuccessfully sought the federal party leadership in 2006, but was instrumental sealing the victory for Stephane Dion, another victor who started from fourth place.
+His federal bid also ushered future prime minister Justin Trudeau into the formal partisan political arena as one of his prominent backer.
+His first ministerial chief-of-staff and 2006 campaign manager Katie Telford would go on to become the longest tenured Chief of Staff to the Prime Minister in Canadian history.

-Kennedy again contested the province party leadership in 2013, coming in third and throwing his support to the eventual winner Kathleen Wynne over frontrunner Sandra Pupatello (who served as Duncan's campaign chair in 1996).
+After leading the party through one defeat, two majority and one minority victories, McGuinty announced his pending resignation in late 2012, triggering the 2013 leadership contest.
+Kennedy entered that contest, this time with the support of Cordiano, the erstwhile rival who delivered the final blow to his 1996 bid, but with somewhat diminished statue after losing a federal leadership bid in 2006 and his local federal seat in 2011.
+After finishing distant third in the first and second ballots, Kennedy threw his support to the eventual winner Kathleen Wynne over frontrunner Sandra Pupatello (who chaired Duncan's 1996 leadership bid, and succeeded Kennedy as education minister).
 In that contest, Gerretsen was the most senior caucus supporter of Wynne, and served as Wynne's Attorney General during the first 16 months of her government.